Inspiration and structure to transform your work

 Important note for Writing and Literature majors

 If you’re a Writing and Literature student, you’ll need to take two Core Studio courses during your first year.
 We recommend the 2D and 4D courses because they’re focused on effective communication and storytelling.
-You may also choose to substitute your six required Writing Studio units for Drawing 1 and 3D.
+You may also choose to substitute your six required Writing Studio units for Drawing Studio and 3D.

 Are you eligible to waive Core Studio courses?

-If you have prior college-level studio coursework that may be equivalent to one of our Core Studio requirements (Drawing, 2D, 3D, and/or 4D), you may be considered for possible transfer credit or waiver(s).
+If you have prior college-level studio coursework that may be equivalent to one of our Core Studio requirements (Drawing Studio, 2D, 3D, and/or 4D), you may be considered for possible transfer credit or waiver(s).
 All first-year and transfer students need to finalize review and placement for their Core Studios by Feb.
 10 for the spring semester and Oct.
 15 for the fall semester.
 Please note that you’re only eligible for review during your first semester at CCA.